Zündapp K800 German Military Motorcycle Vulcan 1/35

 The leather seat and the side trunks are painted with dark brown and black, washing and blending.

 I don’t want this much rusty, light weathering is nice, I think.

 My target of this figure’s face is like box art but very different… Aggressive expression.
 I tried to draw a blood vessel on his arm.

 On this instruction manual, there is no comment on the gas mask case, I attached it on his back anyway.
-In case he is wearing the motorcycle coat as a common driver, I attached it on his chest, but this time the position is like photo because it’s normal military uniform.
+In case he is wearing the motorcycle coat as a common driver, I attached it on his chest, but this time the position is like the photo because it’s normal military uniform.

 I painted chipping on his helmet.
 The uniform was dry-brushed after blending some shadows.

-It was unexpectedly hard to combine motorcycle with this figure.
+It was unexpectedly hard to combine a motorcycle with this figure.
 Because I may want to stand only a motorcycle, the figure was only put on the saddle.

 It is a motorcycle model, different from a tank.
-When it placed aside main battle tank, motorcycle is supporting role.
+When it placed aside the main battle tank, a motorcycle is a supporting role.
 But this detailed kit has many excellent parts, has value to try to assemble.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.